Design & Engineering Methodology for Organizations: Support tools

-The Dutch company Essmod the "Essential Business Modeler" tool developed based on DEMO, which was acquired in 2008 by Mprise after which it renamed to Xemod.
+The Dutch company Essmod developed the "Essential Business Modeler" tool based on DEMO, which was acquired in 2008 by Xprise after which it renamed to Xemod.

 DEMO is also supported in the open source world with the architecture tool Open Modeling.
 There is also a free online modeling tool Model for World DEMO which can be in an online repository.
-Multiuser worked This tool is platform-independent in a web browser without downloading or installing software.
+This tool is platform-independent in a web browser without downloading or installing software.